norma13115/aisd-wde-5-building-with-css-grid/README.md

    }
    ```

-**Explanation:** This CSS provides the initial styling for your page:
+**Explanation:**

-- The `body` selector applies global styles to the entire page, including font settings, margin and padding resets, flexbox properties for centering content, and a background color.
-- The `h1` selector styles the main heading, adjusting its margins, font size, and color to enhance readability and aesthetics.
+- This CSS sets the global styles for the page, including font settings, margin resets, and flexbox centering in the body selector.
+The `h1` selector adjusts the main heading's margins, font size, and color for enhanced readability.

 ## 5. **Setting Up the Grid Layout:**